Cox rings of moduli of quasi parabolic principal bundles and the K-Pieri rule: Affine semigroup algebras

+A normal affine semigroup is of the form $\mathcal{P} \cap \Z^n \subset \R^n$ for $\mathcal{P}$ a polyhedral cone, all of the semigroups we encounter in this paper of this type.
+If we further assume that the rational maps $\pi_i$ in Definition \ref{fiberproduct} are integral, then it makes sense to write $\pi_i: P_i \to D = \mathcal{D} \cap \Z^k$, and we can consider the fiber product semigroup:

-If the generators of the affine semigroups of these bodies behave well with respect to the maps $\pi_1, \pi_2,$ then the affine semigroup of the associated toric fiber product also behaves well.
-The following can be found in \cite{S}, and a variant appears in \cite{M6}.
+If the generators of the affine semigroups behave well with respect to the maps $\pi_1, \pi_2,$ then the affine semigroup of the associated toric fiber product is also well-behaved.
+The next proposition is \cite[Proposotion 3.1]{M6}.